crazy4pi314/scipy-vscode-tutorial/1-basics.md

 > **Exercise**: Share your profile
 >
 > Either in your local or browser-based VS Code, try customizing some settings, themes, etc. either from a blank profile or one of the templates.
 Then export your current editor config as a gist (or locally if you prefer).
 If you have the URL for your profile gist, add it to the [discussion page](https://github.com/crazy4pi314/scipy-vscode-tutorial/discussions/17).
+> Try making a profile for presenting/screencasting or maybe a distraction-free writing space and take turns sharing all your cool new profiles with your team 😄

 ## Setting up for Python development

-We will set up an existing Python project and install the necessary extensions.
+We will set up a Python project and install the necessary extensions.
 This piece is fairy quick and self-guided.

 - [Python Environments in VS Code](https://code.visualstudio.com/docs/python/environments#_creating-environments)
   - Default intrepreter settings